 16. Patterned Wallpaper

-Patterned wallpaper was an essential part of 1980s décor, ranging from florals to geometric shapes.
+Patterned wallpaper was an essential part of 1980s decor, ranging from florals to geometric shapes.
 Bold, colorful patterns often covered entire walls, creating an immersive design experience.
 While wallpaper fell out of favor for a time, it has made a comeback, with updated designs that offer the same visual impact without overwhelming the space.
 Using patterned wallpaper on an accent wall today can bring a sense of retro flair to your living room.

 17. Pop Art Influence

-Pop art, inspired by the work of artists like Andy Warhol, had a significant influence on 1980s living room décor.
+Pop art, inspired by the work of artists like Andy Warhol, had a significant influence on 1980s living room decor.
 Bright, graphic prints featuring iconic imagery or abstract patterns added a playful, artistic touch to the space.
 Large, framed prints or wall hangings were popular ways to incorporate this style.
 A pop art-inspired piece today can add a splash of color and fun to a modern living room, making a bold artistic statement.

 18. Futuristic Furniture Designs